 When people design their apps with the brand in mind, whether that be the pricing model or functionality, people will begin to connect positive experiences with your brand.
 Increasingly, people expect a super user experience and won’t think twice before abandoning your app if it doesn’t meet their expectations.

 But how do you continue to generate more revenue and ROI if your pricing structure doesn’t match your acquisition costs?
-Asking your customers the perceived value to them can help you make those decisions.
+Asking your customers about their perceived value can help you make those decisions.

 Feeding human insight across all elements of your business at every step of the way is essential to your success.
 Not asking these questions about your customer’s perceived value runs the risk of overspending on marketing and product development.
 You’ll end up with more free customers than paid, which returns you to square one in the funnel.